replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/host-os.md

 title: "Operating System"
 ---

-The operating system host preflight check can be used to detect and validate the name and version of the OS installed on the machine.
+The operating system host preflight check is used to detect and validate the name and version of the OS installed on the machine.

 ## Operating System Collector